menonls/menonls.github.io/_portfolio/uFluidicDevice.md

 Plasma Bond Glass Slide

-The PDMS device is plasma-treated and bonded to a glass slide to create enclosed microfluidic channels.
+The PDMS device is  bonded to a glass slide to create enclosed microfluidic channels.
 This bonding ensures a leak-proof system suitable for fluidic experiments.

 ---
 # Features